-As previously discussed, the "web" has become the third major "site" for Foothill WDB's delivery of workforce development services.
+As previously discussed, the "web" has become the second major "site" for Foothill WDB's delivery of workforce development services.
 In a post-COVID world, board members, staff and partners all recognize that there are many job seekers that have become accustomed to virtual services and continue to use Foothill WDB's internet-based services as their primary means for career exploration and employment preparation.
+Intake and initial eligibility can now currently be completed online, savng clients a trip to the center.